Numerators in Parametric Representations of Feynman Diagrams: Fermion loops

-With these relations between the Dodgson polynomials and the forest polynomials, it is easy to express the results of the previous subsection in terms of forest polynomial.
-For types \(3)\) and~\(4)\), the repartition of the Dodgson polynomials between the even and the odd type is indifferent, so that the resulting coefficient is just the sum of the coefficients for correlators of type~\(a)\) and type~\(d)\), with a minus sign for type~\(4)\).
-We therefore have no contribution in the term with the factor~\((d/2)^{\bar 3}\), a factor \(+1\) for type~\(3)\) in the dimension 8 term and for type~\(4)\) in the dimension 6 term and a factor \(-1\) for the remaining cases of~\(3)\) in 6 and \(4)\) in~8.
-For type \(1)\) and~\(2)\), the only relevant information is whether they are even or odd and the total number of Dodgson polynomial of the same parity if we make the odd convention that the symmetric Dodgson polynomial is both even and odd.
-This results in a factor 1 for all these forest polynomials in the \(d/2\) term, a zero net contribution for the odd ones in the two other terms, while the even forest polynomials have coefficients~\(1\) in the \((d/2)^{\bar 3}\) term and~\(-3\) in the \((d/2)^{\bar 2}\) one.
-The remarkable point is that, at the level of these forest polynomials, the coefficients are notably simpler, only 0 and 1 in absolute value, apart from the single \(-3\).
+With these relations between the Dodgson polynomials and the forest polynomials, it is easy to express the results of the previous subsection in terms of forest polynomials.
+For types $3)$ and~$4)$, even and odd Dodgson polynomials have the same contribution, so that the resulting coefficient is just the sum of the coefficients for correlators of type~$a)$ and type~$d)$, with a~minus sign for type~$4)$.
+We therefore have no contribution in the term with the factor~$(d/2)^{\bar 3}$, a~factor~$+1$ for type~$3)$ in the dimension $d + 4$ term and for type~$4)$ in the dimension $d+2$ term and a factor~$-1$ for the remaining cases of~$3)$ in dimension $d+2$ and $4)$ in dimension $d+4$.
+For type $1)$ and~$2)$, the only relevant information is whether they are even or odd and the total number of Dodgson polynomials of the same parity if we make the odd convention that the symmetric Dodgson polynomial is both even and odd.
+This results in a factor 1 for all these forest polynomials in the $d/2$ term, a zero net contribution for the odd ones in the two other terms, while the even forest polynomials have coefficients~$1$ in the $(d/2)^{\bar 3}$ term and~$-3$ in the $(d/2)^{\bar 2}$ one.
+The remarkable point is that, at the level of these forest polynomials, the coefficients are notably simpler, only 0 and 1 in absolute value, apart from the single $-3$.

 This will be sufficient for the applications we present in this work, but we must remember that this applies only to the case of a closed fermion loop.
-In some diagrams, we way have to deal with a fermionic trace which is supported by an open path in the diagram, in which case new forest polynomials could appear, where the two ends of the path do not belong to the same tree.
+In some diagrams, we way have to deal with a fermionic trace which is supported by an open path in the diagram, in which case new forest polynomials could appear, where the two ends of the path do not belong to the same tree.\looseness=-1